LCR-ADS-Lab/LxGrTagger-Documentation/docs/3_structural type3/1_Syntactic function1.md

 ## 3-1-1. adverb phrase

 1. Descriptions
-   - An adverb phrase as adverbial is when an adverb phrase is used to modify a verb, adjective, or an entire sentence.
+   - An adverb phrase as adverbial is when an adverb phrase is used to modify a verb or an entire sentence.
    - Adverbial adverb phrases give more information about when, where, how, or under what conditions applied to the component they modify.
-   - They cannot exist on their own due to being depedent phrases.
 2. Tag
    - `rb+advl` is tagged on the **adverb** of the adverb phrase.
 3. Examples